mendix/docs-site-test/content/en/docs/refguide8/modeling/menus/view-menu/_index.md

 You can change the default layout of panes and arrange them in the layout you like.

-{{% alert type="info" %}}
+{{% alert color="info" %}}

 Note that this section describes the behavior of panes, not the behavior of documents in the working area.
-For more information on the behavior of documents open in the working area, see the [Document Tabs](studio-pro-overview#documents) section in *Studio Pro Overview*.
+For more information on the behavior of documents open in the working area, see the [Document Tabs](/refguide8/studio-pro-overview/#documents) section in *Studio Pro Overview*.

 {{% /alert %}}